-FSANZ has therefore prepared a draft variation to the Code, which if approved, would list the enzyme, alpha-amylase (EC 3.2.1.1) sourced from B. licheniformis containing the alpha-amylase gene from a Cytophaga species, in the table to subsection S18-9(3) of the Code as a permitted processing aid.
+Based on the information above and on other relevant considerations set out in this report, FSANZ has approved a draft variation to the table to subsection S18-9(3) of the Code to permit the enzyme alpha-amylase (EC 3.2.1.1) sourced from B. licheniformis containing the alpha-amylase gene from Cytophaga sp. as a permitted processing aid.
 The enzyme would be permitted for use in brewing, the production of potable alcohol and starch processing.
-This permission would be subject to the condition that the maximum permitted level of the enzyme used is an amount consistent with GMP.
+This permission is subject to the condition that the maximum permitted level of the enzyme used is an amount consistent with GMP.
+The effect of the approved draft variation will be to permit the proposed use of this enzyme as a processing aid in accordance with the Code.

-FSANZ seeks submissions on the draft variation.